Islamic Republic of Iran Armed Forces: Ballistic missile program

 On November 2, 2006, Iran fired unarmed missiles to begin 10 days of military simulations.
 Iranian state television reported "dozens of missiles were fired including Shahab-2 and Shahab-3 missiles.
 The missiles had ranges from 300 km to up to 2,000 km.
 Iranian experts have made some changes to Shahab-3 missiles installing cluster warheads in them with the capacity to carry 1,400 bombs."
 These launches came after some United States-led military exercises in the Persian Gulf on October 30, 2006, meant to train for blocking the transport of weapons of mass destruction.

 Iran is also believed to have started the development of an ICBM/IRBM missile project, known as Ghadr-110 with a range of 3000 km; the program is believed to be a parallel of the advancement of a satellite launcher named IRIS.
 Iran also dedicated underground ballistic missile bases and silos.
 Older generation platforms, like the Shahab family, are slowly being phased out of service and replaced by newer generation ballistic missiles that emphasise accuracy and manoeuvrability over longer range, such as the Fateh and Sejjil families.
-By 2020, the U.S military command in the Middle East had assessed that Iran's missile forces, by far the largest and most diverse in the Middle East, have already achieved overmatch against their adversaries in the region.
+By 2020, the U.S. military command in the Middle East had assessed that Iran's missile forces, by far the largest and most diverse in the Middle East, have already achieved overmatch against their adversaries in the region.

 Weapons of mass destruction

-Iran started a major campaign to produce and stockpile chemical weapons after a truce was agreed with Iraq after 1980-88 Iran–Iraq War.
+Iran started a major campaign to produce and stockpile chemical weapons after a truce was agreed with Iraq after 1980–88 Iran–Iraq War.
 However, Iran ratified the Chemical Weapons Convention in 1997.
-Iranian troops and civilians suffered tens of thousands of casualties from Iraqi chemical weapons during the 1980-88 Iran–Iraq War.
+Iranian troops and civilians suffered tens of thousands of casualties from Iraqi chemical weapons during the 1980–88 Iran–Iraq War.

-Even today, more than twenty-four years after the end of the Iran–Iraq War, about 30,000 Iranians are still suffering and dying from the effects of chemical weapons employed by Iraq during the war.
+Even as of twenty-four years after the end of the Iran–Iraq War, about 30,000 Iranians are still suffering and dying from the effects of chemical weapons employed by Iraq during the war.
 The need to manage the treatment of such a large number of casualties has placed Iran's medical specialists in the forefront of the development of effective treatment regimens for chemical weapons victims, and particularly for those suffering from exposure to mustard gas.

 Iran ratified the Biological Weapons Convention in 1973.
 Iran has advanced biological and genetic engineering research programs supporting an industry that produces vaccines for both domestic use and export.

 Military aid

-In 2013, Iran was reported to supply money, equipment, technological expertise and unmanned aerial vehicles (drones) to the Syrian government and Hezbollah during the Syrian civil war, and to the Iraqi government and its state-sponsored organizations the Popular Mobilization Forces, and Peshmerga during War on ISIL.
+In 2013, Iran was reported to be suppling money, equipment, technological expertise and UAVs to the former Ba'athist Syrian government and Hezbollah during the Syrian civil war, as well as to the Iraqi government and its state-sponsored organizations like the Popular Mobilization Forces, and the Peshmerga during the War on ISIL.